How to Advertise on Facebook in 7 Steps

 Therefore, when you’re learning how to advertise on Facebook, you’ll want to maintain this mentality.
 When you decide to run an ad, you’ll want to duplicate the ad with several variations to start testing and seeing what kind of improvement you can get.

 For instance, to improve the click-through on an ad, you can duplicate the ad in your ad set with several different headlines, images, and supporting copy.
 Once you have different ads in your ad set, Facebook will automatically test them in front of an audience.
 The ad that best meets your goal will have the lowest cost, and Facebook will start optimizing traffic toward that particular ad.

-A final thing to remember when running Facebook ads is that your website (or landing page) needs to be up-to-date for consumers.
-You’re likely going to be sending significant traffic to your site from Facebook, but that traffic is a waste of money if your visitors are going to a page that doesn’t meet their expectations or give enough information.
+Finally, an important thing to remember when running Facebook ads is that your business website, landing page, or ecommerce website needs to be up-to-date for consumers.
+You’re likely going to be sending significant traffic to your site from Facebook, but that traffic isn’t beneficial if your visitors are going to a page that doesn’t meet their expectations or give enough information.

-To make sure that your site is relevant, have a customer look at your ad and then visit your site.
-Collect feedback on confusing elements on the page, and adjust your website to better convert or nurture customers.
+To make sure that your site is relevant, you can ask someone to look at your ad and then click through to your site.
+You can collect feedback on what they think about the experience, what on the page is confusing or unhelpful, and adjust your website to better convert or nurture customers.

-Facebook advertising is competitive, but it presents limitless opportunity for your small business.
-You’ll be able to reach new customers in your town or across the world.
-And you can engage prospective customers or target existing customers with highly relevant offers.
+At the end of the day, Facebook advertising is competitive, but it presents a limitless opportunity for your small business.
+By learning how to advertise on Facebook, you’ll be giving yourself the ability to reach new customers in your town or across the world—and, you can engage prospective customers or target existing customers with highly relevant offers.